marcusoftnet/marcusoftnet.github.io/_posts/2015-01-27-koa-and-the-referenceerror-promise-is-not-defined.md

 ---
 layout: post
-title: "Koa and the 'ReferenceError: Promise is not defined.'"
+title: Koa and the 'ReferenceError: Promise is not defined.'
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-01-27 19:52:38
 tags:
  - Koa